pretix/pretix-docs/docs/topics/payment-providers.md

 ### Bank transfer

 This section is going to tell you how to set up bank transfers as a method for receiving payments via pretix.
+Navigate to [Your Event] → "Settings" → "Payment".
+On the "payment providers" tab, click on the :btn:Settings: button next to the entry for "bank transfer" in the list.

 ### PayPal